tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 164. Venner:-  A thin layer of plastic or decorative.

 165. Buzzard:-  a large bird like the vulture that eats the flesh of deatd animals.

+### 24-Oct-20
+166. Ordeals:-  Painful experiences.

+167. Sleek:-  smooth and shiny.

+168. Didn't beat about the bush:-  came straight to the point.

+169. Blankets:-  covers.

+170. Inhabinants:-  people living in the valley; dwellers.

+### 25-Oct-20
+171. Incandescence:-  inner gloe or light.

+172. Enormous:-  very big

+173. Stirred:-  move.

+174. Clustering:-  gathering.

+175. Fathomless:-  So deep that depth can't be measured.